RemyRamirez/S3_J13_Morpion/README.md

 before launching make sure you have done a $ bundle install to upload your gem

+To launch the game make a $ ruby app.rb at the roots and let it go

 Content:
 - app.rb --> launch it to execute through application file all the other files 6 files in /lib corresponding to 6 class: